EduardoStarZ/Mob-ESP-Datapack-1.19/README.md

 I hope this datapack is usefull for whatever purpose you have

-You can suggest some new utility or report bugs in Issues if you'd like
+You can suggest some new utility that fits into the theme of the pack or report bugs in Issues if you'd like